Adapting Montessori Learning for ADHD Children

 "Kids with ADHD are demanding a higher standard of teaching" William Sears, M.D., associate clinical professor of pediatrics

-I've known for a while now that teaching my child with ADHD means I have to be highly adaptive and flexible in my approach.
+I've known for a while now that teaching my ADHD child means I have to be highly adaptive and flexible in my approach.

-One of the great advantages of children with ADHD is their imagination and their zest for the new, odd, or interesting.
+One of the great advantages of ADHD children is their imagination and their zest for the new, odd, or interesting.
 The flip-side of this is that routine tasks can be a hard slog and are hard to motivate children with.

 In my Montessori training I was taught to simply represent a lesson if the child wasn't practising it or doing it.
-This isn't likely to be a very successful approach for children with ADHD, these children need innovative approaches that hook them in.
+This isn't likely to be a very successful approach for ADHD children, these children need innovative approaches that hook them in.

 I know that we are not huge proponents of imaginative play in Montessori but what I have learned from having a child with this neurodiversity is that imaginative play greatly helps his frontal lobe growth so that my child can mature and grow his brain.
 I know that my child is highly creative and if I hook into his areas of interest or hyperfocus I am much more likely to bring him alongside in his learning.